How To Read and Evaluate A Scientific Paper: A Guide for Non-Scientists

 AKA everything I learned about scientific papers while getting my MPH.

 Becoming a healthcare expert is a journey, not a destination.
-The pursuit of knowledge in our field is a never-ending.
+The pursuit of knowledge in our field is never-ending.
 And with an ever-expanding body of research and emerging technologies, we continually face new learning opportunities.
-This means constantly trying to gather as much evidence as possible to understand the landscape and form opinions.
+This means constantly trying to gather as much evidence as possible to understand the problem and form opinions.
 Reading the headlines is one thing, but reading a study yourself is a great way to dive deeper into a topic.

-In this article, I’ll share some of the things I learned to help me gain confidence in reading journal articles, and know when to be receptive vs. when to be skeptical.
-So let’s dive in…
+In this article, I’ll share some of the things I learned to help me gain confidence in reading journal articles and know when to be receptive vs. when to be skeptical.
+So, let’s dive in…

 Where to find scientific studies